-If you ever owned or use a Samsung smartphone, you may have come across a “moisture detected error”.
-Most high-end smartphones in the various lineups including A-series, M-series, S-series, and so on, are fitted with IP ratings.
-However, there’s a possibility that you would still get a notification that moisture has been detected on the USB port which discourages charging to prevent potential short-circuits.
+If you have owned or used a Samsung smartphone, you may have encountered a “moisture detected error.”
+Most high-end smartphones in the various lineups, including A-series, M-series, S-series, and so on, are fitted with IP ratings.
+However, there’s a possibility that you would still get a notification that moisture has been detected on the USB port, which discourages charging to prevent potential short circuits.

-Assuming that you are looking for a fix, here’s what moisture detected error on Samsung devices means as well as how to fix it using various troubleshooting methods listed below so read along.
+Assuming that you are looking for a fix, here’s what moisture detected an error on Samsung devices means and how to fix it using various troubleshooting methods listed below so read along.

 - What is a Moisture Detected Error on Samsung Devices?